Solar battery vs generator Perth: which backup power is better in 2026?

 - Environmental impact: If you have solar, a battery keeps your home running on clean energy during outages.
 A generator burns fossil fuels.

-Some Perth homeowners choose to have both: a battery for daily savings and short outages (which covers 95%+ of situations), and a small portable generator as an emergency backup for extended outages beyond 24 hours.
-This combination provides comprehensive coverage while still delivering daily financial returns from the battery.
+Some Perth homeowners run both: a battery for daily savings and short outages, which covers more than 95% of situations, and a small portable generator as a backup for outages beyond 24 hours.
+The battery still delivers daily savings, and the generator covers the rare long outage.

-For Perth homeowners with existing solar, a battery is the clear winner.
-It provides backup power while saving you $1,000–$1,500 per year in electricity costs — something a generator can never do.
+For Perth homeowners with existing solar, a battery is usually the better choice.
+It provides backup power and saves $1,000–$1,500 a year in electricity costs, which a generator cannot do.
 The upfront cost is higher, but government rebates, interest-free financing, and daily savings mean a battery typically pays for itself within 5–8 years.
-Take our battery quiz to see which battery suits your backup needs.
+Take our guided matching tool to see which battery suits your backup needs.

-Find the right battery for your Perth home — with backup power capability, daily savings, and government rebates included.
+Find the right battery for your Perth home, with backup power, daily savings, and government rebates included.

 Published: March 8, 2026